Counseling Degrees & Licenses in Idaho

 Idaho State University

 Program specialties do not differ in the total academic credits required for graduation but rather in the focus of academic coursework and the settings students will be proficient to work in upon graduation.
+All program specialties are CACREP accredited, with the exception of clinical rehabilitation counseling, though accreditation for this program is expected within the year.

 • Location: Pocatello and Meridian, ID